 Nothing speaks better to this than students’ own words, recognizing Tabitha as “an above and beyond” educator.
 One student wrote: “Tabby is a wonderful professor and made the attending class very profitable.
 This course has personally helped me overcome my fear of public speaking and for that, I am very grateful.”
 In a different semester, a student remarked how much their abilities have improved and Tabitha’s role in this: “I oftentimes catch myself using concepts or skills learned when presenting in my other classes, such as holding my notecards lower from my face to taking time to breathe and speak slowly.
 Public speaking has helped my confidence (…) Tabitha is a great instructor and really values the student’s opinion.
 Every single feedback she has given me on my work has been super beneficial.
 She has created a safe and validated environment with her CMJ 103 class.”

 Thank you, Tabitha, for being a vulnerable, courageous, and caring teacher who understands that communication is about seeing each other and honoring our humanity!

-A concluding note of congratulations from the Chair of the Department of Communication and Journalism, Dr. Paul Grosswiler:
+A concluding note of congratulations from Dr. Paul Grosswiler:

 One of my favorite times of the academic year is graduation, a rite of passage after four — or so — years of study and social life, transforming teenagers into adults and launching you in the first, often uncertain stage of your careers.
 The faculty line the center aisle and applaud the graduates as you march quickly into the Alfond between our two lines of black, or more colorfully robed professors, giving us a chance to shout out words of recognition withfist bump or high fives.
 Later, as you pass across the stage to the the next stage of life, I always jump up from my seat among the rows of faculty to shake hands, hug and congratulate you as I recognize you receiving your diploma.